varigence/docs/bimlflex/setup/metadata-database-install.md

 ![Deploying BimlFlex Databases](images/installing-text.png "Deploying BimlFlex Databases")

 Once setup completes, configure the BimlFlex Project and BimlFlex App metadata connections to use the new **BimlFlex** database.
-Configure The project and the Operational Reports to use the **BimlCatalog** database
+Configure The project and the Operational Reports to use the **BimlCatalog** database.